The best sales to shop today: Anker, Adidas, Casper and more | CNN Underscored

 - Snag Urban Decay’s beloved Naked palettes or any other top-rated makeup, now 20% with the code FRIENDS20.

-- Top of the line T3 curling irons, hair dryers and straightening irons are up to 65% off at the brand’s outlet for a limited time.
+- Top-of-the-line T3 curling irons, hair dryers and straightening irons are up to 65% off at the brand’s outlet for a limited time.

 - Learn more about your family tree now that AncestryDNA’s at-home kit is just $59 on Amazon.

 - Working from home can, in fact, mean working from your bed.
-This laptop bed tray by SAIJI, now $43.87 on Amazon, makes that dream a reality.
+This laptop bed tray by Saiji, now $43.87 on Amazon, makes that dream a reality.

 Deals you may have missed